 “First as to content: Major varieties with clearly defined rules capable of pleasing a worldwide public, as well as a cultured elite, provided it was not inherently hostile to the cinema.

 Secondly as to form: well-defined styles of photography and editing perfectly adapted to their subject matter; a complete harmony of image and sound.
 In seeing again today such films as Jezebel by William Wyler, Stagecoach by John Ford, or Le Jour se leve by Marcel Carne, one has the feeling that in them an art has found its perfect balance, its ideal form of expression, and reciprocally one admires them for dramatic and moral themes to which the cinema, while it may not have created them, has given a grandeur, an artistic effectiveness, that they would not otherwise have had.
-In short, here are all the characteristics of the ripeness of a classical art.
+In short, here are all the characteristics of the ripeness of classical art.

 Pudovkin, the Russian Master, has said that film strives to lead the spectator beyond the sphere of ordinary human conceptions.
-This statement rightly points out towards the composition of audience in a cinema theatre.
+This statement rightly points out the composition of the audience in a cinema theatre.

 “There are also certain artifices by which the spectator may be induced to assume such an attitude.
 If an ordinary picture of some men in a rowing boat appears on the screen, the spectator will perhaps merely perceive that here is a boat and nothing further.
 But if, for example, the camera is suspended high up, so that the spectator sees the boat and the men from above, the result is a view very seldom seen in real life.
 The interest is thereby diverted from the subject to the form.
 The spectator notices how strikingly spindle-shaped is the boat and how curiously the bodies of the men swing to and fro.
 Things that previously remained unnoticed are the more striking because the object itself as a whole appears strange and unusual The spectator is thus brought to see something familiar as something new.
 At this moment he becomes capable of true observation.
 For it is not only that he is now stimulated to notice whether the natural objects have been rendered characteristically or colorlessly, with originality or obviously, but by stimulating the interest through the unusualness of the aspect the objects themselves become more vivid and therefore more capable of effect.”